BraviNoname/Bravi/BossDisplayFixes/README.md

 - Urumi, Mayumi, and Extra Kutaka have their HP stars counts fixed.

 - Fixed Extra Kutaka's spell practice glitch to make her invulnerable until she declares her spell card (not replay compatible).

+- Extra Kutaka's spell bg appears the same way as in stage 3.

 - Spellcard portraits have been sized down so that they don't look too big, and Keiki's has its position changed during its animation.